 Application Timeline and Process

-The application for the 2021-22 Pinkerton Fellowship is currently closed.
+The application for the 2022-23 Pinkerton Fellowship is now open.
+Apply here.

-The Pinkerton Fellowship application is available in the fall of each year and due the following March.
-Selected candidates participate are invited to interview shortly thereafter.
-The fellowship begins the following June and lasts for 12 months, with the option for fellows in good standing to extend for a second summer.
+The Pinkerton Fellowship application is available from February 28th and closes on May 21st.
+Selected candidates are invited to interview.
+The fellowship begins in June 2022 and lasts for 12 months.
+However, fellows in good standing have the option to extend for a second summer.